chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

     3. Language is a subset of the set of all Strings.
     4. Not all Strings are Words.

-As mentioned several times, all linguistic entities in the formal system being built are defined on the domain of Strings.
+As mentioned several times, all objects in this formal system are defined on the domain of Strings through either the set relation of "belonging" or the set relation of "subset".
 Words and Characters are different types of Strings, while a Language is a subset of Strings.
 Because Words are Strings, defining their equality is a simple matter of referring back to the definition of String Equality.

 **Definition 1.2.3: Word Equality**

-Let *α* and *β* be words in **L**.
-Then *α = β* if and only if *α* and *β* are equal as Strings (according to Definition 1.1.4). ∎
+Let *a* and *b* be words in **L**.
+Then *a = b* if and only if *a* and *b* are equal as Strings (according to Definition 1.1.4). ∎

 The next axiom represents the minimal *necessary* assumptions that are placed on any String to be considered an element of a Language **L**, i.e. a Word.
 The axiom listed in this section is not *sufficient*; in other words, it is possible for a String to satisfy this axiom without being an element of a Language, but any Word that belongs to a Language must satisfy the axiom.

-Let **L** be a Language.
-Let *α* be a Word from Language **L**.
-Let **Α** be the Character level representation of *α*.
-Let *ⲁ* be a Character in the Word.

 **Axiom W.1: The Discovery Axiom**

     ∀ α ∈ L: ∀ (i, ⲁ) ∈ Α: (l(α) ≠ 0) ∧ (ⲁ ≠ σ) ∎

 There are two conjuncts in the Discovery Axiom and each of them captures a noteworthy assumption that is being made about Words in a Language.
-The first conjunct, (l(α) ≠ 0), will be used to prove some fundamental properties of Words in the next section.
-In essence, this condition that a Word's String Length cannot be equal to zero serves a dual purpose.
-First, by Definition 1.1.2, it is ensuring the Empty Character cannot be a Character in a Word (this fact will be more rigorously proven in Theorem 1.2.4 below), preventing vacuous semantic content.
+The first conjunct, (*l(α) ≠ 0*), will be used to prove some fundamental properties of Words in the next section.
+This condition that a Word's String Length cannot be equal to zero serves a dual purpose.
+First, by Definition 1.1.2, it ensures the Empty Character cannot be a Character in a Word (this fact will be more rigorously proven in Theorem 1.2.4 below), preventing vacuous semantic content.

 Second, in order for two Words to be distinguished as the same Word, there must be dimensions of comparision over which to assert the equality.
 One must have some criteria for saying *this* linguistic entity is equal to that *that* linguistic entity.
 String Length serves as one of the two dimensions for a Word necessary for a word to be "embodied" in a medium (the other being the inherent ordinality of Characters in a Word).
 In other words, the concept of String Length is foundational to the discovery of Words from the set of all Strings **S**.
 One must be able to discard those Strings possessing null content before one can engage in Language.

-While the definition of String Length precludes the inclusion of the Empty Character in a Word, there is no such restriction on the Delimiter, hence the second conjunct of the Discovery Axiom.
+While the definition of String Length and the first conjunct preclude the inclusion of the Empty Character in a Word, there is no such restriction on the Delimiter, hence the second conjunct of the Discovery Axiom.
 This conjunt captures the common-sense notion that a Word from a Language cannot contain a Delimiter; Instead, Delimiters are what separate Words from one another in a String.

 It is these two purely syntactical properties that allow a user of Language to separate Words from the arbitrary chaos of Strings, preparing them for the assignment of semantic content.